Financial-Times/pingdom-tagbot/README.md

 two special columns are output "system?" and "tier?"

-If there is a tag named systemcode_xxxxxx then xxxxxx will be extracted and output as the systemcode If there is a tag named tier_xxxxxx then xxxxxx will be extracted and output as the servicerTier
+If there is a tag named systemcode_xxxxxx then xxxxxx will be extracted and output as the systemcode.
+If there is a tag named tier_xxxxxx then xxxxxx will be extracted and output as the servicerTier.

-if a systemcode tag is not supplied then the systemcode? cell will be set to "@ MISSING @" if the systemcode is in the cmdb then the systemcode? cell will be set to "Yes"; it not in the cmdb it will be set to "@ NOT IN CMDB @"
+if a systemcode tag is not supplied then the systemcode? cell will be set to "@ MISSING @". if the systemcode is in the cmdb then the systemcode? cell will be set to "Yes"; it not in the cmdb it will be set to "@ NOT IN CMDB @".

-if a tier tag is not suplied then the tier? cell will be set to "@ MISSING @" if the systemcode is in the cmdb and the tier matches then the tier? cell will be set to "Matching CMDB"; it not matching the cmdb it will be set to "@ MISMATCH CMDB @"
+if a tier tag is not suplied then the tier? cell will be set to "@ MISSING @". if the systemcode is in the cmdb and the tier matches then the tier? cell will be set to "Matching CMDB"; it not matching the cmdb it will be set to "@ MISMATCH CMDB @".